 - Lay the 1/4″ thick slices in a single layer on a cookie sheet covered with either parchment paper (best with no oil for long term storage) or sprayed with non-stick spray for zucchini chips that will be eaten soon.

-- Place in a pre-heated oven, and leave door open an inch or two for air circulation.
+- Place in a pre-heated oven, and leave the door open an inch or two for air circulation.

 - Always watch the progress, as all ovens vary, but it should be about four to six hours until you get the brittle zucchini slices.